 Angular velocity is the rate of change of the angular position of a rotating body.
-We can define the angular velocity of a particle as the rate at which the particle rotates around a center point i.e., the time rate of change of its angular displacement relative to the origin.
+We can define the angular velocity of a particle as the rate at which the particle rotates around a centre point i.e., the time rate of change of its angular displacement relative to the origin.

 Relation between linear velocity and angular velocity

-In this figure, the particle P has been shown to rotate over a fixed axis passing through O. Here, the particle represents a circle on the axis.
+In this figure, particle P has been shown to rotate over a fixed axis passing through O. Here, the particle represents a circle on the axis.
 The radius of the circle is the perpendicular distance between point P and the axis.
 The angle indicates the angular displacement Δθ of the given particle at time Δt.
 The average angular velocity in the time Δt is Δθ/Δt.
 Since Δt tends to zero, the ratio Δθ/Δt reaches a limit which is known as the instantaneous angular velocity dθ/dt.
 The instantaneous angular velocity is denoted by ω.

 If the perpendicular distance of a particle from a fixed axis is ri, the linear velocity at a given instant v is given by the relation,

 Vi = ωri

 Similarly, we can write the expression for the linear velocity for n different particles comprising the system.
 From the expression, we can say that for particles lying on the axis, the tangential velocity is zero as the radius is zero.
-Also, the angular velocity ω is a vector quantity which is constant for all the particles comprising the motion.
+Also, the angular velocity ω is a vector quantity that is constant for all the particles comprising the motion.